 When you think about renovating your home, flooring is often at the top of the list.
 Yet, before you dive into the endless choices available, have you considered how moisture might affect your investment?
 Laminate flooring, for instance, is a popular choice, but can it withstand the moisture-prone areas of your home?
 The answer isn’t as straightforward as you’d think, and getting it wrong could cost you heavily in the long run.
-If you’re looking to invest wisely and want your flooring to stand the test of time, read on.
+If you’re looking to invest wisely and want your flooring to stand the test of time, read on and explore expert resources in the Floor Decor Texas Knowledge Center.

 Understanding Laminate Flooring

 Laminate flooring is constructed using a layered structure that includes a photographic applique layer beneath a clear protective layer, sitting on a core usually made of fiberboard.
-This structure gives it the appealing look of natural wood or stone at a fraction of the cost.
+This structure gives it the appealing look of natural wood or stone at a fraction of the cost, making it a common solution in modern home renovation projects.

 - Core Made of Fiberboard: Most laminate cores are made from high-density fiberboard (HDF), which can swell when wet.
 While durable, it absorbs moisture more easily than other materials, potentially causing expansion.